enmag/F3/README.md

 Each directory contains the benchmarks in the input language of a number of tools including F3.

+## F3 input files
+F3 loads a Python source files as input.
+Such file should declare either a function `transition_system` or a function `check_ltl`.
+The first method is used to provide a fair transition system for which we want to find a fair path, the second one is used to provide a transition system and a LTL specification for which we want to find a counterexample.
+Inputs that declare the `check_ltl` function can optionally define another function called `diverging_symbs`.
+Such function can be used to tell F3 which symbols of the system must diverge to infinity in the counterexample: the sum of all their assignments diverges to infinity.

 ## F3 command line options
 Every command line option supported by F3 comes with a default value, hence you can "just run it" without specifying anything special.
 Here we briefly describe the main command line options supported by F3.